diseraluca/diseraluca.github.io/_posts/2020-04-24-partitioning-integers-in-factor.md

 ## There is much more

-The paper itself explore quite a few more interesting generating algorithms.
+The paper itself explores quite a few more interesting generating algorithms.
 Furthermore, for parsing grammars with $$ \epsilon $$-producing rules we would need to be able to generate partitions that have $$ 0 $$-parts and that is something that I may have to look at in the future.

-The basic concept seems simple enough but I've really had a kick looking at this paper and would like to look at partitions a bit more but will probably stop here for now as the objective was already reached and I have a plethora of exercises that I want to do.
+The basic concept seems simple enough but I've really had a kick looking at this paper and would like to look at partitions a bit more.
+I will probably stop here, for now, as the objective was already reached and I have a plethora of exercises that I want to do.